-The sound of air rushing through the ductwork of your home heating and cooling system is a familiar background noise in both summer and winter.
+The sound of air rushing through the ductwork of your home heating and cooling system is familiar background noise in both summer and winter.
 When those sounds change, however, it can be a cause for concern for the condition of both ductwork and the HVAC system itself.

 Here are some of the more common causes of noisy ductwork: